 You will learn from current practicing youth workers, who are well connected within the industry.

-Guest lecturers will provide relevant and up-to-date industry information.
+Guest lecturers will provide relevant and up-to-date information about current practice within industry.

 By showing how you can apply all of the required competencies while on the job, this program enables you to gain skills and knowledge directly applicable to your workplace and encourages you to share current work practices with your fellow students.

-RMIT works closely with its industry partners to ensure that this program is consistent with industry needs.
-This program maintains strong links with the community services sector through facilitation and course design, development, delivery and assessment.
+RMIT works closely with its industry partners to ensure that this program prepares students to meet industry needs.
+This program maintains strong links with the community services sector through course design, development, delivery and assessment.